gifale95/eeg_motor_imagery_decoding/README.md

 ## Inter-subject learning
-The inter-subject learning approach aims at understanding how well a CNN trained on decoding the motor imagery trials of a set of subjects is capable of generalizing its decoding performance on a held-out subject.
-In other words, this is testing the possibility of pre-trained EEG BCI devices which readily work on novel subjects without the need of additional training data.
+Inter-subject learning is a zero-shot learning approach which aims at understanding how well a CNN trained on decoding the motor imagery trials of a set of subjects is capable of generalizing its decoding performance on a held-out subject.
+In other words, this is testing the possibility of pre-trained EEG BCI devices which readily work on novel subjects without the need of any training data from these subjects.